 Contact your child's class teacher as a first point of contact.
 You are also welcome to contact the SENCO (Special Educational Needs Co-Ordinator) directly to discuss your child or any concerns.
-Kim Liddell is the school's SENCO by email at k.liddell@bramley.hants.sch.uk.
-Or the Inclusion Manager (Steve Moore) at s.moore@bramley.hants.sch.uk and they can be contacted by phone on 01256 881339.
+Jane Derry is the school's SENCO, contact her by email at j.derry@bramley.hants.sch.uk.
+Or the Inclusion Manager (Kylie Thomson) at k.thomson@bramley.hants.sch.uk and they can be contacted by phone on 01256 881339.